Wednesday, October 3, 2018

 -While critics accuse the Roman Catholic Church of idolatry, proponents vigorously defend themselves by asserting that they are merely giving honor to whom honor is due.
 On the contrary, arguments made by Roman Catholic apologists for venerating saintly figures in Christianity fail for the simple reason that their own words and actions testify against them.
 Their behaviors toward Mary, saints, and the angels so closely resemble worship which belongs only to God Himself.

 -The biblical concept of prayer is always a form of worship.
 In Scripture, people always worshiped through prayer.
-It was always directed to God alone.
+For Jews and Christians alike, it was always directed to God alone.
 We never see followers of God praying to other entities for any reason.
-Asking is a component of prayer, but also encompasses factors such as praise, adoration, thanksgiving, and repentance from sin (Psalm 23; 25; Matthew 6:6-14; Luke 18:9-14).
+Asking is a component of prayer, but also encompasses factors such as praise, adoration, thanksgiving, and repentance from sin.

 • The Memorare Prayer: